2090886l/consent_go/README.md

-Author - Ivaylo Lafchiev (2090886l)
+#This is a level 4 Software engineering project called "A Blockchain system for managing informed consent".
-This code is hosted on GitHub - https://github.com/2090886l/consent_go
+#Author - Ivaylo Lafchiev (2090886l)

-This is a level 4 Software engineering project called "A Blockchain system for managing informed consent".
+#This code is hosted on GitHub - https://github.com/2090886l/consent_go

 It contains the source code for the chaincode and web applications for the initial and final designs.

-Initial design
+##Initial design
 /chaincode - contains the chaincode
 /webapp - contains the Node.js application

-Final design -
+##Final design -
 /chaincode_v2 - contains the chaincode
 /webapp_v2 - contains the Node.js application